ml27299/lit-cli/README.md

 # Lit CLI

-The Lit CLI can be used to build modular applications using multiple git submodules.
-This cli extends the git cli so that you can develop on applications that use hardlinking and git submodules as if your were working on a less complex project
+The Lit CLI can be used to build modular applications utilizing an architecture built on hard links and git submodules.
+This cli extends the git cli so that the commands are indistinguishable

 ## Install